Sharadpahwa/Class_act/class.md

 1893404:"life is happy"
 1894259:"live the way you love" my id : 1893991 : " life is a race..RUN.............RUN............RUN..........."
 1893888: Life is 10% what happens to you and 90% how you react to it.

+1893975-"LIFE GOES ON" - sridhar vungarala